-- (a) requiring a public or private apology from the respondent, either written or oral; - (b) requiring an undertaking/s from the respondent as to future behaviour; - (c) an educational or supervision programme for the respondent; - (d) requiring the respondent to undergo, at the University's expense, an assessment by a clinician if the deciding manager considers that the respondent may pose a risk to the safety and wellbeing of themselves or member/s of the University community, or that the respondent is likely to disrupt or impede the activities of the University; - (e) a change to a specified document(s); - (f) an oral or written warning; - (g) an order to pay compensation for any loss or damage caused by or arising from the misconduct; - (h) suspension from some or all classes for a period not exceeding the balance of the current trimester; - suspension of access to all or any part of the University facilities or services for a period not exceeding the balance of the current trimester; - the withdrawal of some or all library services for a period not exceeding the balance of the current trimester; - (k) the withdrawal of some or all information technology services for a period not exceeding the balance of the current trimester; - in the case of misconduct relating to assessment, cancellation in full or in part of the mark for the item of assessment in respect of which the misconduct occurred and/or the award of a fail grade for the course; - (m) action which may relieve any distress caused to the complainant and/or repair any damage cause by the respondent, and/or correct the respondent's conduct.
+- (a) requiring a public or private apology from the respondent, either written or oral; - (b) requiring an undertaking/s from the respondent as to future behaviour; - (c) an educational or supervision programme for the respondent;

+- (d) requiring the respondent to undergo, at the University's expense, an assessment by a clinician if the deciding manager considers that the respondent may pose a risk to the safety and well-being of themselves or member/s of the University community, or that the respondent is likely to disrupt or impede the activities of the University; - (e) a change to a specified document(s); - (f) an oral or written warning; - (g) an order to pay compensation for any loss or damage caused by or arising from the misconduct; - (h) suspension from some or all classes for a period not exceeding the balance of the current trimester; - suspension of access to all or any part of the University facilities or services for a period not exceeding the balance of the current trimester; - the withdrawal of some or all library services for a period not exceeding the balance of the current trimester; - (k) the withdrawal of some or all information technology services for a period not exceeding the balance of the current trimester; - in the case of misconduct relating to assessment, cancellation in full or in part of the mark for the item of assessment in respect of which the misconduct occurred and/or the award of a fail grade for the course; - (m) action which may relieve any distress caused to the complainant and/or repair any damage cause by the respondent, and/or correct the respondent's conduct. - (n) any of the remedies provided for in clause 4.6.2 but only in circumstances where it has been established by the University that the student has previously committed the same or similar conduct, and after consultation with the University's General Counsel has taken place.